-Jordan, which closely follows regional heavyweight Saudi Arabia on most foreign policy issues, wants to raise its international profile and win more recognition of its role in accommodating Syrian refugees, the officials said.
+A week later Jordan, which closely follows regional heavyweight Saudi Arabia on most foreign policy issues, announced its plan to run for the Security Council, with officials saying it wanted to raise its international profile and win more recognition for accommodating Syrian refugees.

 The refugees are posing a huge strain on the kingdom's creaking infrastructure and limited resources.

-Saudi Arabia has warned it may pivot away from the United States in part over what it sees as Washington's failure to take action against Syrian President Bashar al-Assad in the civil war and its policies towards Iran, Riyadh's arch regional rival.
+Saudi Arabia has warned of a shift away from the United States in part over what it sees as Washington's failure to take action against Syrian President Bashar Assad and its policies on Iran.

 Citing the Security Council's failure to resolve the Israeli-Palestinian dispute, take steps to end Syria's civil war and stop nuclear proliferation in the region, Riyadh said the body had instead perpetuated conflicts and grievances when it declined the council seat that it had won with 176 votes.